Skip to main content

 • Execution Times

-Reachability Analysis using Callflow can be a time and memory intensive process, depending upon the size of the project that is being analyzed.
-The execution involves going through all entry points specified and creating a call graph and process the code to detect vulnerable methods in the execution path.
+Reachability Analysis can be a time and memory intensive process, depending upon the size of the project that is being analyzed.
+The execution involves going through all entry points specified, creating a call graph, and process the code to detect vulnerable methods in the execution path.
 This could be a huge overhead if your project has millions of lines of code, lots of dependencies and entry points.

 To reduce the execution times, here are some recommendations:

-1. If your project has a releaseable main branch, run Callflow on the main branch instead of all the feature branches on each new commit.
+1. If your project has a releaseable main branch, run Reachability Analysis on the main branch instead of all the feature branches on each new commit.

-2. If you have changes in the project manifest, run Callflow in the feature branches.
-This is a trade off between build time and the extra analysis step due to Callflow.
+2. If you have changes in the project manifest, run Reachability Analysis in the feature branches.
+This is a trade off between build time and the extra analysis step due to Reachability Analysis.

-3. Run Callflow at fixed times, for example, on nightly builds.
+3. Run Reachability Analysis at fixed times, for example, on nightly builds.

-4. If you have multi-module projects, separate the projects before running Callflow.
+4. If you have multi-module projects, separate the projects before running Reachability Analysis.